 Needs – Four Walls (50%)

 The four walls are basic survival needs.
 They are shelter & utilities, clothing, food, and transportation.
 No matter what, we want to include these in our cash flow plan.
-We need a place to sleep, clothes to wear, food to eat, and a car to get to work.
+We need a place to sleep, clothes to wear, food to eat, a car to get to work, heat, water, telephone and Internet, etc. These are all needs

-The 50/30/32 Rule is not just easy for beginners, we still use it.
+The 50/30/20 Rule is not just easy for beginners, my wife and I still use it.
 Even HNWIs and HENRYs use some form of budget, but the percentages may be different or more segmented.
 (HNWI = high net worth individual; HENRY = high earner, not rich yet)

 So the 50/30/20 Rule aims to use 50% of our net income on the four walls.
 This is where the percentages on the digital budget come into play.
 We were initially surprised at the total percentage we spent on the four walls.
 It was much higher than we expected.
 So we become a one-car family instead of a two-car family.
 We have two cars now, but back in 2008, we were dead set on getting of the paycheck-to-paycheck merry-go-round.